Benecol: Effects on cholesterol

-Benecol contains plant-based cholesterols such as plant stanols or sterols.
-This displaces cholesterol from micelles so less is absorbed in small intestine.
+Benecol contains plant-based cholesterols, such as plant stanols or sterols.
+This displaces cholesterol from micelles so less is absorbed in the small intestine.
 However, plant-based cholesterols get pumped out of enterocyte cells so are not absorbed effectively.

 There is substantial evidence to support the cholesterol-lowering effect of phytosterol- and phytostanol-containing products.
-After rigorous scientific assessment by the European Food Safety Authority (EFSA), four health claims have been approved for use within the European Union and Great Britain, allowing products to emphasise the proven health benefit.
-The European Commission has authorised that an LDL-cholesterol lowering effect of 7 - 10% can be achieved in 2–3 weeks by a daily intake of plant stanol esters equivalent to 1.5 – 2.4 g of plant stanols in an appropriate food.
+After rigorous scientific assessment by the European Food Safety Authority (EFSA), four health claims have been approved for use in the European Union and the United Kingdom, allowing products to emphasise the proven health benefit.
+The European Commission has authorised that an LDL-cholesterol lowering effect of 7–10% can be achieved in 2–3 weeks by a daily intake of plant stanol esters equivalent to 1.5–2.4 g of plant stanols in an appropriate food.

 The United States Food and Drug Administration (FDA) recognizes the role of plant stanols in lowering blood total and LDL cholesterol, and has authorized a “Health Claim Meeting Significant Scientific Agreement (SSA)” for use on certain foods to which plant stanols have been added.
 The following is the FDA model health claim, to which certain designated optional modifications may be made: “Foods containing at least 0.5g per serving of plant stanols eaten with meals or snacks for a daily total intake of 2g as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
 A serving of Benecol buttery spread supplies 1 g of plant stanols."

-Consuming more than 3g of plant stanol per day is not recommended and Benecol foods may not be appropriate for pregnant or breast feeding women, and children under 5 years old.
+Consuming more than 3g of plant stanol per day is not recommended and Benecol foods may not be appropriate for pregnant or breast feeding women, and children under five years old.

 Two reviews confirm that plant stanol and sterol esters lower cholesterol levels.

-Benecol foods have been found as a way to reduce cholesterol and they also can help lower cholesterol in people that are taking statins.
-However, it is important that those already taking cholesterol lowering medication consult with their GP (Primary Care Physician) before embarking on dietary cholesterol programmes.
+Benecol foods have been found as a way to reduce cholesterol and they may help lower cholesterol in people taking statins.
+However, it is important that those already taking cholesterol lowering medication consult with their GP (Primary Care Physician) before starting on dietary cholesterol programmes.